A high-rise solution: for everyone a private and a

 and a private garden and so the features of Honeycomb housing have been

-replicated for high-rise.
+replicated for a high-rise.

 GET A FREE HARDCOPY OF THIS BOOK IN FEBRUARY!!